 Story: Wading birds

 This map shows the migration route taken to and from New Zealand by eastern bar-tailed godwits.
 They leave from Alaska in the northern autumn, and until recently it was assumed they followed a coastal route southwards that would allow them to feed and rest along the way.
 But there is now conclusive evidence that most take the direct route south across the central Pacific to New Zealand.
 Unlike seabirds, they cannot rest on water or feed at sea, so this 11,000-kilometre journey is the longest non-stop flight undertaken by any bird.
-The return to Alaska is taken in stages so they arrive in good condition to breed in May.
+The return flight to Alaska includes a stopover in the Yellow Sea so they arrive in good condition to breed in May.

 About this item